AdobeDocs/analytics.en/help/implement/vars/plugins/gettimebetweenevents.md

 ```js
 s.eVar1 = s.getTimeBetweenEvents("event1", true, "event2", true);
 ```
-...will produce similar results to the first example above; however, the value of eVar1 will be returned in either seconds, minutes, hours, or days, depending on the final length of the timer.
+...will produce similar results to the first example above; however, the value of eVar1 is returned in either seconds, minutes, hours, or days, depending on the final length of the timer.
 Also, the timer will expire 1 day after it was first set instead of at the time the visitor closes his/her browser.

 ## Version History